 Scoring 5 on the Mohs hardness scale, the enamel that forms the outer layer of our teeth is the hardest known biological material.
 Enamel is mainly comprised of hydroxyapatite, which is a derivative of calcium phosphate.
 It is harder, yet more brittle, than steel.
 This means that enamel is easier to chip or break than to scratch.

-As hard as it is, tooth enamel can be broken.
-Colgate reports some of the most common causes of broken teeth as:
+As hard as it is, tooth enamel can be broken, some of the most common causes of broken teeth as:

-- Falling down, being hit in the mouth, or other physical trauma
+- Falling, being hit in the mouth, or other physical trauma

 - Traditional amalgam fillings that fail to support the enamel

-- Biting into a hard candies or other hard food
+- Biting into hard candies or other hard food

 When a tooth gets broken for any reason, the person may or may not feel discomfort or pain.
 Some people lose a small piece of a tooth and don’t even realize it happened.
 Others lose a large piece of the tooth and feel severe pain.
 It depends on if the tooth’s nerve has sustained damage or not.